Configuring Objects on the Map:

 You can also use the map search feature.

-Editing regions and lines
+Editing Regions and Lines:

 We also know that in April, this army besieged the city.
-So we move to April, put the midpoint of the line opposite the city, right-click on this point and select “attach the point to the date”.
-If we want the army to move not in a straight line, we edit the line, the army will move uniformly along it.
-The position of the army at intermediate dates, in this case February and March, will be calculated automatically.
+So, we go to April, place a middle point of the line opposite the city, right-click on this point, and select "Attach Point to Date."
+If we want the army to move along a path other than a straight line, we edit the line, and the army will move uniformly along it.
+The position of the army in intermediate dates, in this case, February and March, will be calculated automatically.

-In the same menu you can untie points from the date.
-We see that at the beginning of the army’s movement in January of 100, the army is in the city and is ugly superimposed on the city.
-To prevent this from happening, but to have the effect of "exiting" the army from the city, the army can be made invisible at a given point.
-This is set by clicking the right mouse button on the point of the trajectory and selecting the “Hide at point” menu item.
-In viewing mode, the army will be hidden, and in edit mode it will be marked as "(Hidden)".
+We can see that at the beginning of the movement, in January 100 AD, the army is located in the city and overlaps it.
+To avoid this and create the effect of the army "leaving" the city, you can make the army invisible at a specific point.
+This is done by right-clicking on the trajectory point and selecting "Hide at Point" from the menu.
+In view mode, the army will be hidden, while in editing mode, it will be marked as "(Hidden)".